Ni-Ar/colabfold_crg/README.md

 ~~Run again `grep -B2 -A1  props_path batch.py ` to check that the absolute path to the stereo is correct.
 This "stereo_chemical_props.txt" path might not be needed anymore in future versions I believe.~~

-# Custom script for CRG cluster users
+# Custom script for CRG cluster

 I made a simple script that packages all the required variables for running colabfold on the CRG gpu cluster queues using the conda enviroment created above.
 This script is called `CRG_conda_run_colabfold.sh` and it takes easily input and predefined output and running parameters for jobs.
 The wrapper will run `colabfold_batch` as: